Jelena Rozga: 2020–2023: new singles, Minut Srca Mog and tour

 Rozga performing "Moje proljece" during the Minut Srca Mog Tour in Sarajevo.

+On 30 October, she covered her own "Put putujem", "Oprosti mi pape" by Dragojević accompanied by Grašo on guitar.
+She caught media attention for being in the company of Serbian actor Goran Bogdan.
 On 5 December, Rozga appeared at Aleksandra Prijović's concert in Zagreb where she performed several of her own songs.

+2024-2026: new songs and performances, second acoustic studio album Zlatni dječače

 On 2 March 2024, Rozga gave an interview for Croatian female magazine Gloria where she spoke about the early steps in her career and how she needed to learn to say "no" and to take rests in order to advance.
 On 22 March, Rozga released the single "Od čega sam ja", written by Ivan Huljić while arranged by him and Leo Škaro and Darko Dimitrov.
 A music video for the song premiered on the same day, directed by Miloš Šarović.
 Lyrically, the song discusses both the strengths and the weakness of a wounded woman who seems to be amazed at the fact that she can overcome the obstacles on her path.
 The song debuted at number 9 on the HR Top 40 singles chart.
 On 23 April 2024, Rozga appeared on the 30th anniversary of Gloria where she gave a performance.
 On 24 June 2024, Rozga premiered the song "Lavica" on the Melodije Hrvatskog Jadrana Festival donned in a black dress and presenting a new hairstyle.
 The song was written by the Huljić duo and received positive feedback from the singer's audience.
 A music video for the song directed by Franjo Macković was released on 24 July 2024.
 The singer briefly teased a behind-the-scenes snippet on Instagram on 4 July 2024.
 The clip features her singing the song in a room dressed all in red and accompanied by a love interest.
 During an interview, Rozga expressed her wishes to have the song surpass her previous biggest hit "Bižuterija", which was also the reaction of her fans according to some media outlets.
 It won the Cesarica Award for Hit of August in 2024.

 On 30 August 2024, Rozga appeared on the sixth edition of the "Trag u beskraju" concert held in commemoration of Oliver Dragojević's death.
 She donned a black dress inspired by a Victoria Beckham design.
 For the event, Rozga performed two songs; "Navika" together with Petar Grašo and "Našoj ljubavi je kraj".
 On 18 September 2024, Rozga appeared on Bosnian show Klix Studio where she gave an interview promoting "Lavica" and her show in November while also discussing other aspects of her private life and career.
+She also shared that her rivalry with Severina is media-propagated and that she respects her work and different approach to it.
+During the same interview, she voiced her support for up and coming Bosnian singer Adi Šoše.
 On 11 October 2024, she appeared on the show Konačno petak where she gave an interview and performed "Lavica" and "Idi ti".